huynt1979/datasciencecoursera/GettingCleaningData/README.md

 # Getting and Cleaning Data
-Each sub-directory cointains R code for each week's coding assignment.
+Each sub-directory contains R code and related materials for each week's coding assignment.
 Namely:

 ## quiz1